-Based on staff not being aware of the revised policy and completed evaluations were not produced, the Expert has determined that the County has partially implemented the RP requirement.
+Based on this, the Expert has determined that the County has partially implemented the RP requirement.

 1. To ensure equitable CWP opportunities for people with disabilities, the County shall: Ensure clear job descriptions that include the essential functions and clear hiring criteria that do not inappropriately screen out people with disabilities;